Chemical company’s unreported spill may lead to waste ban

 Regulators say the discharge ban could come in 60 days because the company failed to report a spill last month of a precursor of the chemical GenX.

-The agency said this week it was considering fining the Wilmington, Delaware-based company for failing to report the spill.
+The agency said it was considering fining the Wilmington, Delaware-based company for failing to report the spill.

 Most Read Stories